-The state WILL NOT provide workspace for the contractor.
+The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.

-The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for adequate staff to make the trips to the locations listed below.
+The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay one person to make two trips to Juneau and one trip to Anchorage.
 Travel to other locations will not be required.
-The work locations vary by year.
-For School Year 2016-2017 will include: